shxve/OhClock/README.md

 Turning it into a universal LPE is left as an exercise for the reader ;)

-Authors: Pietro Foroni and Dan.
+Authors: Pietro Foroni (HWG Offensive Team) and Dan.

 ## Proof of concept